dzjxzyd/LLM_book_chapter/README.md

-This is an official repository for the protocol paper _Predicting peptide bioactivity using unified model architecture UniDL4BioPep_
+This is an official repository for the protocol paper _Predicting peptide bioactivity using the unified model architecture UniDL4BioPep_